SEOULSPACE

 Memories of Murder

 One of Bong’s first films is Memories of Murder.
 It is a 2003 Korean film that tells the story of the investigation into Korea’s first serial murders.
 The film is based on true events and follows detectives trying to solve the case.
 The murders took place in 1986, and the film was released in 2003, so it looks at how the criminal investigation was conducted in Korea in the past.
-The film has been praised for its realistic portrayal of the detectives’ work and its suspenseful plot.
+The film has been praised for its realistic portrayal of the detectives’ work and plot.

 The film offers many breathtaking set pieces and great chase scenes.
 Those that liked Parasite will enjoy Memories of Murder.